deskangel/popclip-exts/ChatGPT.popclipext/Readme.md

 Available values are `gpt-3.5-turbo`, `gpt-4-turbo-preview` and `gpt-4`.
 Note that some accounts might not be able to access the GPT-4 model — see OpenAI's documentation for details.

-#### Reset Timer (minutes)

-After this many minutes without any messages, the extension will automatically reset the conversation.
-Set it blank to never reset, and set it to 0 to always reset.
-The default value is 15 minutes.

-#### Show Reset Button
+#### Assistant

-Control whether or not to show the reset action in the popup.
+Give prompts to instruct the assistant what to do.

 ### Errors

 You may see the following error:

-`Message from OpenAI (code 429): You exceeded your current quota, please check your plan and billing data.`
+`Message from API Endpoint (code 429): You exceeded your current quota, please check your plan and billing data.`

 The message means you need to add some credit to you OpenAI API account.
 You can do this at <https://platform.openai.com/account/billing/overview>.